Distribution of Chores with Information Asymmetry: Fairness with Dubious Chores

-\begin{thm} Given an instance $\calI = \langle \calN, \calM, \calV \rangle$ with binary valuations and an allocation $A$, deciding if allocation $A$ is \DEF{k} is NP-complete. \end{thm} \begin{proof} Observe that given a dubious allocation $A^D$, we can verify if the augmented allocation $A^* = A \uplus A^D$ is envy-free in polynomial time.
-Hence, our problem is in NP.
-Thus, let us focus on showing the hardness.
+\begin{theorem} Given an instance $\calI = \langle \calN, \calM, \calV \rangle$ with binary valuations and an allocation $A$, deciding if allocation $A$ is \DEF{k} is NP-complete. \end{theorem} \begin{proof} Given a dubious allocation $A^D$, we can verify if the augmented allocation $A^* = A \cup A^D$ is \EF{} in polynomial time, so our problem is in NP.
+We therefore focus on showing the hardness.

 To this end, we follow the reduction from \textsc{Restricted Exact Cover by 3-Sets} (RX3C).
 In RX3C instance $\calI = \langle \mathcal{U}, \mathcal{S} \rangle$, we are given a universe of $n = 3k$ elements $\mathcal{U} = (u_1,u_2,\dots,u_n)$ and a family $\mathcal{S} = (S_1,S_2,\dots,S_m)$ of three-element subsets of $\mathcal{U}$ such that every element $u_i$ appears in exactly 3 subsets, i.e. $|S_i \in \mathcal{S} : u_j \in S_i| = 3$ for every $j \in [n]$.
 Hence, necessarily $m = 3k = n$.
-The question is whether we can find a cover of size $k$, i.e. a subfamily of subsets $\mathcal{K} \subset \mathcal{S}$ such that $|\mathcal{K}| = k$ and $\bigcup_{S_i \in \mathcal{K}} S_i = \mathcal{U}$.
+The question is whether we can find a cover of size $k$, i.e., a subfamily of subsets $\mathcal{K} \subset \mathcal{S}$ such that $|\mathcal{K}| = k$ and $\bigcup_{S_i \in \mathcal{K}} S_i = \mathcal{U}$.
 Observe that in such a case every element of $\mathcal{U}$ will appear in subsets in $\mathcal{K}$ exactly once, with means that $\mathcal{K}$ will be an exact cover as well.
-The problem is known to be NP-hard~\citep{gonzalez1985clustering}.
+The problem is known to be NP-hard \citep{gonzalez1985clustering}.